kubeflow/community/committee-distribution/charter.md

 If employers change because of job changes, acquisitions, or other events, in a way that would be in violation of the proceeding limits, sufficient members of the committee must resign their positions until the requirements are satisfied.
 If it is impossible to find sufficient members to resign, all employees of that organization will be removed and the vacancies will be filled using the normal process.

 In the event of a question of company membership (for example evaluating independence of corporate subsidiaries) a majority of all non-involved KSC members will decide.

-### Committee Meetings

-The KDC will meet regularly during Kubeflow Community Distribution Call (Release, Manifests, Security).
-These meetings will be open to the public.
-Specific sensitive matters may be handled separately.

-Meeting notes will be publicly available to the community, except when privacy is required for specific discussions.

 ## Kubeflow Community Distribution maintainers